 Raising awareness for how ML & AI are revolutionising the chemical sciences and addressing all UN SDGs

-Additionally, the programme will feature a session especially for early career chemists which is being coordinated by the Commonwealth Chemistry Early Career Network (ECN).
+Additionally, the programme will feature a plenary speaker in the area of Quality and Effective Education (SDG 4), a session especially for early career chemists which is being coordinated by the Commonwealth Chemistry Early Career Network (ECN) and a number of other activities and sessions to support, educate and connect chemists across the Commonwealth.

 speakerS AND PANELLISTs